-Between 2005 and the second quarter of 2019, the Joint Commission had reviewed 14,925 reported sentinel events impacting 12,520 patients and resulting in 6,258 patient deaths [3].
+Between 2005 and 2021, the Joint Commission had reviewed 14,925 reported sentinel events impacting 12,731 patients and resulting in 6,258 patient deaths [46].
 (Some events, such as fire, can impact multiple patients.)
-In 2022, The Joint Commission received 1,441 reports of sentinel events [7].
-The most common categories of sentinel events were patient falls (42%), delay in treatment (6%), unintended retention of a foreign body (most commonly sponges) (6%), wrong-site/wrong-patient/wrong-procedure (6%), and patient suicide (5%) [7].
+In 2018, the most common categories of sentinel events were unintended retention of a foreign body (including radiation overdose and severe neonatal hyperbilirubinemia) (16%), patient fall (15%), wrong-site/wrong-patient/wrong-procedure (13%), patient suicide (9%), and delay in treatment (7%) [46].
 Of these, patient suicide, delay in treatment, and patient fall are the most pertinent to mental or behavioral health practice.

 These are all errors with modifiable risk factors.
 Error reduction may be accomplished by applying the root cause analysis methodology, through extra diligence by healthcare professionals, and by adopting a willingness to identify personal shortcomings and to evolve.
-As identified in Florida Administrative Code Rule 64B19-13.003, the most serious potential errors in psychological or behavioral settings include "inadequate assessment of suicide risk, failure to comply with mandatory abuse reporting laws, and failure to detect medical conditions presenting as a psychological disorder" [13].
-Failure to detect medical conditions presenting as a psychological disorder is akin to delay in treatment.
+As identified in Florida Administrative Code Rule 64B19-13.003, the most serious potential errors in psychologic or behavioral settings include "inadequate assessment of suicide risk, failure to comply with mandatory abuse reporting laws, and failure to detect medical conditions presenting as a psychological disorder" [12].
+Failure to detect medical conditions presenting as a psychologic disorder is akin to delay in treatment.
 These errors affect pediatric, adolescent, adult, and senior patients alike.